Skip to Content

-Applicants must be enrolled in a postgraduate programme studying Pastoral Science.
+Applicants must be enrolled in a postgraduate programme studying pastoral science at Massey University.

-The scholarship is awarded by the University Scholarships Committee on the recommendation of the Applied Academic Programmes Scholarships Committee, College of Sciences, following a recommendation from Pastoral Science staff.
+The scholarship is awarded by the University Scholarships Committee on the recommendation of the Applied Academic Programmes Scholarships Committee, College of Sciences, in consultation with Pastoral Science staff.

 Conditions of the Scholarship

 The scholarship may be held in conjunction with other scholarships, bursaries or awards, so long as these permit co-tenure.

 In recommending the award of a scholarship the selection committee may take account of other scholarships and bursaries held by the applicant with a view to achieving a reasonable distribution of available monies among qualifying candidates.

 The Committee may decline to award any scholarships in any year if there are no applicants of sufficient merit to warrant an award.